City of Edinburgh Council Libraries and Information Services

 Lifelong Learning Development Officer (Libraries)

 Gráinne sits within the Strategic group for Libraries.
-Gráinne assists libraries with their varied events, from running seminars for internal and external people to managing EDGE from its concept to EDGE2020.
+Gráinne assists libraries with their varied events, from running seminars for internal and external people to managing EDGE from its concept to EDGE2023.
 Gráinne connects the EDGE Team with successful contacts for sponsorship and partnerships.
-Her remit also covers the production of Get Up & Go – a magazine and online community information for those aged 50+ – unique to Edinburgh.

-Gráinne is part of the Edinburgh Reads programme for Edinburgh Libraries and works closely with the Edinburgh International Book Festival and Dyslexia Scotland for Dyslexia Awareness week, and is a team player in implementing Edinburgh Libraries’ Reading Strategy to a wider audience.
+Gráinne is part of the wider Libraries’ Team, her remit also covers building relationships and connecting with partners such as Dyslexia Scotland, Edinburgh International Book Festival, Edinburgh University to enable cross partnership working.
+Gráinne sits within the Income Generation Team and is a team player in implementing Edinburgh Libraries’ Reading Strategy to a wider audience.

 Macmillan Programme Officer